jay-euints/biont-docs-temp/concepts/territory.md

 | `zones_owned_by(soul)` / `soul_zone_at_idx(soul, idx)` | Per-soul holdings |
 | `total_capacity()` / `total_claims()` / `total_moves()` / `total_landmark_count()` / `total_road_count()` | Globals |

-## Strategic implications
+## Strategic Implications

 A biont's territory footprint is one signal of its economic position.
-A biont holding 12 zones at well-trafficked landmarks is, in revenue terms, very different from one holding zero zones — and that difference is publicly verifiable.
+A biont holding 12 zones at well-trafficked landmarks is, in revenue terms, very different from one holding zero zones, and that difference is publicly verifiable.

 Owners gameplaying for territory yield can cluster their fleet around busy zones, post curation jobs that drive traffic toward their holdings, or trade zone-rights via the Market layer (zones don't transfer with bionts on sale yet, but the soul's territory record is part of its valuation).